tmzwane/paybee-telegram-bot/readme.md

 * Default currency of the bot

-* All settings for the bot you think should be settable by the user:
+* The rest of the bot settings settable by the user:
-	[ ] Configure start method to get a special gretting when calling the start command.
+	<br>[ ] Configure start method to get a special greeting when calling the start command.
-	[ ] Configure menu method to find all of the available commands.
+	<br>[ ] Configure menu method to find all of the available commands.
-	[ ] Configure getGlobal method to view all the exchange rates available against BTC.
+	<br>[ ] Configure getGlobal method to view all the exchange rates available against BTC.

 * Also this site should show if a telegram account is already linked to the user account.